tejten/Collibra-Data-Marketplace-Demo/cpsh_osint_build_runbook.md

 - Sign in as the owner, not just the steward.
 - Check workflow status from the Data Usage asset or workflow/admin pages.

+Problem: Approval task says `Unexpected error` when clicking `Approve`.

+- If server logs mention `RequestDataSetsAccess` or `FindUsersRequest`, switch to the current `Request Assets Access` workflow as described in section 24.
+Permissions will not fix an incompatible workflow script.
+- Check whether the Data Usage has an empty required `Description *`.
+If it is empty, add `Access request for curated OSINT data products supporting a regional infrastructure disruption brief.`
+- Open the Data Usage asset and check whether the approver can comment.
+If the page says `You don't have permission to comment`, fix permissions on `Business Analysts Community` -> `Data Usages`.
+- Add `OSINT Product Owners` as `Owner` on the `Data Usages` domain.
+- Add `OSINT Data Stewards` as `Data Steward` or `Business Steward` on the `Data Usages` domain.
+- Add `OSINT Marketplace Consumers` as `Requester` or `Stakeholder` on the `Data Usages` domain.
+- Confirm all groups have view permission.
+- Retry the approval.
+If the existing workflow remains stuck, create a fresh basket request.

 Problem: `Add Purpose to the Data Usage` shows `No results found`.

 - Create a `Purpose` asset as described in section 19.